Deadline: MARCH 31, 2023

 Print Submissions*

-Print submissions must be postmarked, delivered, or date stamped by 11:59 pm on March 31, 2023 (extended two weeks!).
+• Print submissions must be postmarked, delivered, or date-stamped by 11:59 pm CT on the contest due date.
 Submissions postmarked or hand-delivered after the deadline will not be considered and the entry fee will be retained to cover handling.

-Keep a copy of your manuscript!
+• Keep a copy of your manuscript.
 Print manuscripts will be recycled, not returned.
-If you want to save paper, please consider an online submission.
+If you are able, we encourage you to submit online rather than in print.

-*Every contestant must be able to provide an electronic version of the story via e-mail if needed.
+• Every contestant must be able to provide an electronic version of their manuscript by email if needed.

 Entries may be mailed or hand-delivered to